Key Takeaways

 - Ongoing maintenance: 20% engineer time = $30K/year forever

-- Break-even never happens: Even at 50K pages/month, Kynthar is still cheaper when you factor in maintenance
+- Break-even never happens: Even at 50K pages/month, a managed platform is cheaper when you factor in maintenance and the intelligence layer

 When does open-source make sense?